yang-han/P-reg/README.md

 # Rethinking Regularization for Graph Neural Networks

-This is the source code to reproduce the experimental results for *Rethinking Regularization for Graph Neural Networks*.
+This is the source code to reproduce the experimental results for *[Rethinking Graph Regularization for Graph Neural Networks](https://arxiv.org/abs/2009.02027)*.

 The code for graph-level experiments is in the `./graph_level/` sub-folder.